imvetri/ui-editor/README.md

 - [ ] SNAP on - AI system design - hmm, started a repo with one design.
 Good.
 - [ ] Hope this is the last commit.
 Stop joking around.

+You can contact me https://twitter.com/VetrivelShanmu3 for any questions, I'll be glad to help.